Top 15 Tips To Assess Collectibles graphic

 If an item's function and/or design are universally known and well-liked, it is worth more money.
 Be aware that popularity often fluctuates due to social trends, media exposure, environmental impacts, and newsworthy events.

 For example, lava lamps were a big hit in the 60s and early 70s but by 1979, interest in the lamps died down.
-But then, because of the “Spy Who Shagged Me” movie and the tv series “That 70’s Show”, lava lamps got their groove back.
+But then, because of the “Spy Who Shagged Me” movie and the TV series “That 70’s Show”, lava lamps got their groove back.

 Popularity Example